zzzprojects/learn-orm/tutorials/dynamic-expresso/variables.md

 | false            | C# false value       | Boolean         |
 | null             | C# null value        | N/A             |

 You can also define your custom variables by using the `SetVariable` method of `Interpreter`.
-The following example adds two variables `x` and `y` and used them inside an expression.
+The following example adds two variables `x` and `y`, to use them inside an expression.

 ```csharp
 public static void Example1()